 BASELINE /HOUSEHOLD SURVEY

 A comprehensive Mandal level Household and Family Health Survey was initiated in dec 2013, to understand and document the health, socio-economic and demographic status of the population residing across 195 habitats of the 32 gram panchayats of Thavanampalle Mandal, Chittoor District, Andhra Pradesh.
 Survey objective was to identify the health and economic demands among this population and to develop a strategy to meet these demands and enhance the health and economic status and thereby the quality life of the people in Thavanampalle Mandal.
-As of Dec 2019 the survey has covered 33,960 individuals among 11,375 households.
+As of Aug 2020 the survey has covered 31257 individuals among 11,475 households.
 Survey is still continuing with an aim to cover the entire population.
-Repeated visits are being made to the households but total coverage is not being achieved as a lot of the population specially the younger population is working and residing out of the mandal.
+Repeated visits are being made to the households but total coverage is not being achieved as substantial healthcare of the population specially the younger population is working and residing out of the mandal.

 As mobile clinic by themselves cannot be the panacea for providing all spheres of Primary Health Care to the community.
 And the challenges of Non-Communicable Diseases specially hypertension and diabetes which require regular monitoring have led to the establishment of “Satellite Clinics” with an objective of delivering primary health care services at the door steps for basic ailments and non communicable diseases with emphasis on monitoring of hypertension and diabetes.
 Total Health’s first satellite clinic was inaugurated on 28th June 2015 by Mr. Narotham Reddy, President, Materials, AHEL, at Thodathara village followed by second at Thavanamaplle.
 These two clinics provide health care services for 15,000 population across 09 Gram Panchayats covering 47 habitations.